delaneyj/datastar/site/static/md/guide/going_deeper.md

 - When implemented correctly, all logic resides in the backend, eliminating the need for client-side routing, validation, etc.
 - HTML can be generated from any language.

-## Simplicity

-At 12 KiB, Datastar is smaller than both Alpine.js and htmx, yet it provides the functionality of both libraries combined.
-The package size is not _just_ a vanity metric.
-By embracing simplicity and first principles, everything becomes leaner and cleaner.

-Don't take our word for it – [explore the source code](https://github.com/starfederation/datastar/tree/main/library) and make up your own mind.
-And remember that Datastar is a framework, so while the [core plugins](https://github.com/starfederation/datastar/blob/main/library/src/plugins/official/core/attributes) are required, you can create [custom bundles](/bundler) and write your own plugins.

 ## Unlearning

-When approaching Datastar, especially when coming from other frontend frameworks, be prepared to _unlearn_ your bad practices.
-These may not seem like bad practices initially; they may even feel natural.
+When approaching Datastar, especially when coming from other frontend frameworks, be prepared to _unlearn_ some bad practices.
+These may not seem like bad practices initially; they may even feel natural to you.
+Here are a few things you should look out for.

+1. __Overuse of procedural code for DOM manipulation.__ Stop writing procedural JavaScript to manually update the DOM.
+Use declarative, HTML-based `data-*` attributes and fine-grained reactivity instead.
+2. __Reliance on state management libraries.__ Stop using complex state management tools for tracking global state.
+Use reactive signals that bind directly to the DOM instead.
+3.

+We're very confident that Datastar can do _anything_ that React, Vue.js, or Svelte can do, faster and with less code.
+We'll take on anyone that disagrees!

 When you embrace hypermedia, everything becomes much _less_ complicated.
 Put state in the right place, and it becomes a lot easier to reason about.

+## Simplicity

+At 12 KiB, Datastar is smaller than Alpine.js and htmx, yet it provides the functionality of both libraries combined.
+The package size is not _just_ a vanity metric.
+By embracing simplicity and building on first principles, everything becomes leaner and cleaner.

+But don't take our word for it – [explore the source code](https://github.com/starfederation/datastar/tree/main/library) and make up your own mind.
+And remember that Datastar is a framework, so while the [core plugins](https://github.com/starfederation/datastar/blob/main/library/src/plugins/official/core/attributes) are required, you can create [custom bundles](/bundler) and write your own plugins!